SocketMobile/capturesdk_flutter/docs/source/captureContactlessReaderWriter.rst

 ..
 NOTE::
   Not all the Companions support the Contactless Reader/Writer.
 At the moment only iOS and iPadOS Companion work with Socket Mobile D600 and S550 with Capture.
-  The platforms that don't support BLE or the Socket Mobile D600 and S550 is not yet supported simply don't receive the device manager arrival message.
+  The platforms that don't support Bluetooth Low Energy or the Socket Mobile D600 and S550 is not yet supported simply don't receive the device manager arrival message.

 Device Manager
 ^^^^^^^^^^^^^^
-The Socket Mobile contactless reader/writer (D600 and S550) uses Bluetooth Low Energy (BLE) to communicate with the host.
+The Socket Mobile contactless reader/writer (D600 and S550) uses Bluetooth Low Energy to communicate with the host.

-Capture SDK provides a new Device Manager object in order to provide some control over the BLE transport.
+Capture SDK provides a new Device Manager object in order to provide some control over the Bluetooth Low Energy transport.

 The Device Manager UUID and reference are received in the 2 notifications ``CaptureEventIds.DeviceManagerArrival`` and ``CaptureEventIds.DeviceManagerRemoval``.